spryker/code-sniffer/README.md

 Please see the [Spryker Demoshop](https://github.com/spryker/demoshop) repository for details.
 It is used there.

+## Migration tips

+When migrating code sniffer for larger repositories with many developers working on it, there are a few guidelines for flawless migrations:

+- Make always deliberate and scheduled code sniffer updates (lock down the sniffer to patch releases using `~` or even a specific version if needed).
+- Don't update code sniffer in any feature/bugfix branch, never run updated sniff rules on all branches.
+- Run updated sniffer ruleset on a branched master (e.g. master-cs) first.
+- Once this one is merged, then apply those into the feature and bugfix branches using `git merge origin/master` and apply then the new coding standard on the newly written code on top.
+- This way all project branches only fail on CS after this delibare update, and never by accident.

 ## Excluding test related comparison files
 If you want to exclude certain generated (e.g. PHP) files, make sure those are in a `test_files` subfolder to be auto-skipped.
 You can otherwise always create a custom and rather unique folder name and manually exclude it in your PHPCS settings.